Blendify/blender-manual/blender_docs/manual/interface/screens.rst

 .. hint:: Reuse your Layouts

-   If you create a new window layout and would like to use it for future blend-files, you can save it for later reuse, see :doc:`/preferences/startup_file`.
+   If you create a new window layout and would like to use it for future blend-files, you can save it for later reuse, see :ref:`Saving User Settings <startup-file>`